+How long does a speeding ticket stay on your record?
 In this post, we will discuss how long accidents, traffic ticket convictions, and suspensions and revocations remain on a driver record.

-- A conviction that is alcohol-related or is for driving while impaired by drugs (for example, DWI or DWAI) remains on a driver record for exactly 10 years.
+- A conviction that is alcohol-related or is for driving while impaired by drugs (for example, DWI or DWAI) can affect your for, at least, 10 years.
 If a driver is convicted of the same violation during that 10 years, the driver can receive additional penalties.

-- There are other convictions and accidents of a serious type that can remain on a driver record for more than 10 years.
+- There are other convictions and accidents of a serious type that can remain on a standard driver record for more than 10 years.

-- A suspension or a revocation that was cleared or terminated remains on a driver record for four years from the date the suspension or revocation was terminated.
+- A suspension or a revocation that was cleared or terminated remains on a driver record for 5-6 years from the date the suspension or revocation was terminated.
 (Note: The DMV uses the year when the suspension or the revocation was cleared or terminated, not the year when the suspension or the revocation began.)